 Prachakul is a self-taught artist who studied film at Thammasat University in Bangkok before living in London and Berlin.
 She began painting in London, after seeing a 2006 David Hockney exhibition of paintings and deciding to teach herself how to paint the human form.
 In 2020, Prachakul won the BP Portrait Award at the National Portrait Gallery, London.
 Her first solo exhibition, 14 Years at Friends Indeed Gallery, San Francisco (2021), paid homage to the fourteen years spent working as a portrait painter in near-obscurity.

-Leading support for this exhibition is generously provided by Pamela and David Hornik.
-Additional support provided by the artist’s galleries, Micki Meng and Timothy Taylor.
+Leading support for Jiab Prachakul: Sweet Solitude is generously provided by Pamela and David Hornik.
+Additional support provided by Micki Meng and Timothy Taylor.

-The Contemporary Austin’s Exhibition Program is supported in part by Malú Alvarez, Rachel and Jeff Arnold, Bettina and Brian Barrow, Annette Carlozzi and Dan Bullock, Debbie Dupré and Richard Rothberg, Kathleen and Christopher Loughlin, Chris Mattsson, Danielle Nieciag and Brian Sharples, O’Shaughnessy – Rivers Family Fund, and anonymous donors.
-Exhibitions and programming are also made possible by The Andy Warhol Foundation for the Visual Arts, Still Water Foundation, and Stratus Properties.
+The Contemporary Austin’s Exhibition Program is supported in part by Malú Alvarez, Rachel and Jeff Arnold, Bettina and Brian Barrow, Adrienne and Christopher Bosh, Suzanne Deal Booth, Debbie Dupré and Richard Rothberg, Kathleen and Christopher Loughlin, Chris Mattsson, Danielle Nieciag and Brian Sharples, O’Shaughnessy – Rivers Family Fund, Zarmeena Vendal, and anonymous donors.
+Exhibitions and programming are also made possible by The Andy Warhol Foundation for the Visual Arts, Still Water Foundation, Every Page Foundation, and Stratus Properties.

 The Contemporary Austin is supported by the generosity of its Board of Trustees, members and donors, and the citizens of Austin through the City of Austin Economic Development Department, Cultural Arts Division.